 A term that often goes hand-in-hand with electrical engineering is “The Internet of Things” (IoT).
 IoT was coined in 1999, and it refers to the growing possibilities of machines and sensors in physical objects communicating with each other in a “mobile, virtual, and instantaneous” way, making literally everything from our phones to our streetlights to our refrigerators “smart.”

 Think of your child’s school experience.
-Imagine their digital notebook could connect wirelessly to the smart board in their classroom and automatically copy the teacher’s notes as the teacher is writing them.
+Imagine if their digital notebook could connect wirelessly to the smart board in their classroom and automatically copy the teacher’s notes as the teacher is writing them.
 Or maybe they could answer a question on their screen and send it instantly to the board.
 Or maybe, outside the classroom, the mobile game on their cell phone could connect with the world around them, turning their physical world into a giant, interactive video game like this one.

 All these things are possible with The Internet of Things and electrical engineering.